tansudasli/hadoop-backbone-boilerplate/README.md

 ### How to Start

 Generally,
 - choose which playbook do you need (hdfs, hdfs + hbase, zookeeper etc..)
-- design inrastructure arch. on .env files in related folders
+- design inrastructure arch. on .env files in related playbook folders.
     - you can also combine your own playbook (good for trainings or POCs)
 - create machines on GCP, and establish passwordless ssh from master to workers
+- and configure products
-- and start
+- then start servers

 Create a GCP account and billing account etc..., Then